MicrosoftDocs/power-automate-docs/articles/environments-overview-admin.md

 - **Isolation boundary for all resources**: Any flows, gateways, connections, custom APIs, and so on reside in that specific environment.
 They do not exist in any other environments.

-- **Common data model**: You want to create a flow that inserts data somewhere.
+- **Common data service**: You want to create a flow that inserts data somewhere.
 Your options are:

 	- Insert data into an Excel file, and store the Excel file in a cloud storage account, such as OneDrive.
 	- Create your own SQL Database, and store your data in it.
-	- Use the common data model to store your data.
+	- Use the common data service to store your data.

-	Every environment can have zero or one database storage for your flows in the common data model.
-Access to the common data model depends on the license you purchase; it is not included with the Free license.
+	Every environment can have zero or one database storage for your flows in the common data service.
+Access to the common data service depends on the license you purchase; it is not included with the Free license.

+## Limitations

+Although, environments provide many benefits, they also introduce new limitations.
+The fact that environments are an isolation boundary means that you can never have resources that reference other resources *across* environments.
+For example, it's impossible to create a Custom API in one environment and create a flow that uses both that Custom API and a gateway in a different environment.

+Thus, it is important that environments are only created when necessary.
+Creating too many environments will make it very difficult for users across your organization to share resources.

 ## Use the default environment